Tj020501/Data-Journalism-Final-/README.md

 The following are five questions and step-by-step answers based on the data sets:

-__Question 1: Which cities had the largest and least amount of murders since 2014, and how many did they average each year?__
+__Question 1: Which cities had the largest and least amount of murders since 2014?__

 __Step-by-step answer:__